 By basic composition and Theorem~\ref{thm:comp-fixed-cm}, the overall concurrent composition of all three groups of mechanisms is $\eps$-DP when $\tth$ uses pure counters, and $(\eps,\delta)$-DP when approximate counters are used.
 (More precisely, it is DP w.r.t. a verification function $f'$ that ensures all submechanisms but one $\svt$ instance, one Laplace mechanism, and the $d$ counters of $\tth$ are assigned pairs of identical inputs, while the first and second inputs for each of these mechanisms form neighboring sequences.)
-We note that the concurrent compositions are themselves continual mechanisms and can be composed; an explicit example of composing two compositions in the message-passing model is given in the proof of Lemma~\ref{lem:basic-comp-fixed-and-filter}.

 By Corollary~\ref{cor:pseudocode}, since $\tthss$ satisfies the destination, response, and neighboring-mapping properties, and since the concurrent composition of its submechanisms is $\eps$-DP (or $(\eps,\delta)$-DP), the mechanism $\tthss$ satisfies the same privacy guarantee.
-We recall that every privacy guarantees in this section holds against adaptive adversaries.
+We recall that all privacy guarantees in this section hold against adaptive adversaries.